 5. Progression Run to Marathon Pace

-that have already run for almost 2.5 hours is realistic.&rdquo: Tim Decker, USATF- and RRCA- certified run coach and 28-time Boston qualifier, favors a progression run RW+ Membership Benefits.
+Why it works: Tim Decker, USATF- and RRCA- certified run coach and 28-time Boston qualifier, favors a progression run with marathon pace built into it.

 Progression runs cultivate patience and discipline which are crucial during a marathon.
 “The progression long run most closely simulates race conditions in its final miles, whether for a prospective BQ or any other goal time,” he says.
 “The late four-mile progression provides some validation that running [marathon pace] on fatigued legs that have already run for almost 2.5 hours is realistic.”